apache/skywalking-helm/README.md

 ## Deploy OAP server

-Use `kubectl apply -f ` with the scripts in `opa` to deploy oap server in the cluster.
+Use `kubectl apply -f ` with the scripts in `oap` to deploy oap server in the cluster.

 ## Deploy UI server